tekknolagi/tekknolagi.github.com/_posts/2026-06-03-inlining-heuristics.md

 ### Thanks

-But before we get into that, thanks to Iain Ireland and CF Bolz-Tereick for feedback on this blog post!
+But before we get into that, thanks to Iain Ireland, CF Bolz-Tereick, and Ian Rogers for feedback on this blog post!

 ## The survey: bits and bobbles